TheOnly8Z/RimWorld_ReasonablePyromania/README.md

 Pyromaniac trait no longer disables firefighting.
 However, pawns with this trait default to no firefighting work, as it still carries consequences (see **Fire Need** and **Moodlet**).

 ## Mental Breaks
-*"Ehh, I'm not made enough to set this antigrain mortar shell on fire today.
+*"Ehh, I'm not mad enough to set this antigrain mortar shell on fire today.
 Maybe I'll stare at that torch instead."*

 No longer randomly enters fire starting spree.
 Instead, it is governed by a **Fire Need**.